 Our mission is focused first on Arden Park, Arden Arcade, and the entire Arden area, second on Sacramento, and finally on the nation and the world.
 The primary focus of our outreach is food access—affordable, easily accessible, healthy food for all, especially those in reduced circumstance.

 - We maintain and staff a CalFresh booth at the Country Club Plaza Farmers Market at which food assistance recipients can trade food assistance dollars at a 1-to-1 ratio for scrip they can use to buy fresh, affordable, healthy produce from the local farmers.
 This effort aids local farmers and the low-income shoppers, improving the community, the local economy and the fresh-food supply.

-- We grow fresh, organic produce in our Plots of Love Garden for donation to the food banks, and raise, dry, package and sell fresh herbs for the benefit of the food closets.
+- We grow organic produce in our Plots of Love Garden for donation to local food banks, and raise, dry, package and sell fresh herbs for the benefit of the food banks.
 The Garden also allows local Girl Scout troops to learn about gardening, fresh food and feeding those in need.

 - We produce Farm to EVERY Fork, an educational program to clarify the state of food insecurity in the region, its causes and effects and ways to mitigate it.
 Speakers have covered topics ranging from food policy to how local organizations are working to expand food access in low income neighborhoods.
 Started in 2013, this program generated our CalFresh booth and our involvement with Oakdale Elementary School in North Highlands.

 - We partner with Carmichael Presbyterian Church when they host low-income family through the Family Promise of Sacramento program.

 - We support the Carmichael Food Closet, located at the Carmichael Presbyterian Church, and the Sierra Arden Neighborhood Food Closet with volunteers, food, and donations.
 The need is greater now than ever before.

 - We belong to the Arden Arcade Carmichael Faith Community.